booch/presentations/Ruby_Preserves/slides.md

     * But you might have to change your SQL
 * Even if we had an in-memory option, you'd need 2 separate repos
     * One repo with the SQL for PostgreSQL
-    * One repo that does whatevery the in-memory storage needed
+    * Another repo that does whatever the in-memory storage needed
-* Adding ActiveModel would probably be possible
-    * Wouldn't be able to use POROs any more though
-    * Implementing `user.save` would require a circular dependency
-        * The model's `save` call would have to call the repo
-        * The repo depends on the model class

 ---